purdue-cs193-fall-2019/homework-1-szapodea/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Stephan Zapodeanu's First CS193 Homework

+- How helpful the TAs are.
+- How much useful information they will pass on to us.
+- How interesting the TAs are.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for